sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-general.rst

 A Sage release cycle lasts for a few months, with several betas appearing at 1-2 week intervals, followed by several release candidates (as of 2022).
-Under this schedule and with the limited capacity of the Sage developer community, the project cannot afford to make stabilization releases.
+Under this schedule and with the limited capacity of the Sage developer community, the project cannot make stabilization releases.
 However, important bug fix tickets are merged with high priority and will be available in the development release.
 Thanks to rigorous integration testing by our dedicated Release Manager, development releases (betas and release candidates) are